joanfx/sql-joins-exemplar-lab/README.md

 ---

-## Task 3: Employees Without Assigned Machines
+## Task 3: Auditing Employees Without Provisioned Hardware
 **Goal:** Retrieve employees who don’t currently have assigned machines.
 **Fix:** Used a `RIGHT JOIN` so all employees are included, even those without a corresponding record in `machines`.